telecomadm1145/cmania/README.en.md

 ![Cmania gameplay](WindowsTerminal_ihoKC2ns1k.png)

+Warn: This file is older than chinese version,please see chinese ver for more information.

 ## Features
 - Play osu!mania game on a Windows terminal
 - Supports keyboard input with key bindings as dfjk (same as the default key bindings in osu!mania)